Rhunya/rus_hunt/README.md

 # rus_hunt
-A scraper and dynamic click list builder for rus hunting11
+A scraper and dynamic click list builder for rus hunting